 6. Review your diet

-While making some small, sustainable changes to your diet can be helpful during and post menopause, it’s never a good idea to try crash dieting or making any other dramatic changes to your diet that simply aren’t sustainable – as this will just place additional physical and emotional strain on your body.
+While making some small, sustainable changes to your diet can be helpful during and post-menopause, it’s never a good idea to try crash dieting or make any other dramatic changes to your diet.
+These simply aren’t sustainable and will just place additional physical and emotional strain on your body.

-If you’d be interested in reading more about how you can make your diet work for you during or post-menopause, have a read of this article from Healthline.
+If you’re interested in reading more about how you can make your diet work for you during or post-menopause, have a read of this article from Healthline.

 7. Try to see menopause as the beginning, not the end

-After 50 plus years, menopause can also be another aspect of life experience to tuck under your belt with the relationship highs and lows, work experience, parenting – plus everything else.
-Some women say that this helps them to feel more confident moving forward, because they know that they can handle whatever else comes their way.
+After 50+ years, menopause can also be another aspect of life experience to tuck under your belt with relationship highs and lows, work experience, parenting, plus everything else.
+Some women say that this helps them feel more confident moving forward because they know they can handle whatever else comes their way.

-Let’s Talk Menopause Providing women and employers with evidence-based information and support
+Providing women and employers with evidence-based information and support.

 Resources to help guide you through your menopause journey

-Menopause Support Educational workshops and menopause consultations with a menopause expert
+Educational workshops and menopause consultations with a menopause expert.

-Menopause and Me Tools and support to help to make informed choices when it comes to managing your symptoms.
+Tools and support to help you make informed choices when managing your symptoms.

-Menopause Matters Information, tips and advice on all menopausal matters
+Information, tips, and advice on all menopausal matters.

-Menopause Exchange Independent advice about midlife, the menopause and post-menopausal health
+Independent advice about midlife, menopause, and post-menopausal health.